 California, United States: The California Mercury Thermostat Collection Act (AB 2347) requires thermostat manufacturers to establish and maintain a take-back program for mercury-added thermostats ().

 Canada: Switch Out is a national programme designed to remove, collect and manage mercury-containing convenience lighting switches and anti-lock braking system (ABS) sensor modules from end-of-life vehicles (ELVs) ().
-The programme is funded and supported by the Canadian Steel Producers Association (CSPA) and the Canadian Vehicle Manufacturers' Association (CVMA), and currently works in partnership with the Automotive Recyclers of Canada (ARC) and the Canadian Association of Recycling Industries (CARI).
+The programme is funded and supported by the Canadian Steel Producers Association (CSPA) and the Canadian Vehicle Manufacturers' Association (CVMA); it currently works in partnership with the Automotive Recyclers of Canada (ARC) and the Canadian Association of Recycling Industries (CARI).

 Ontario, Canada: The Take Back the Light programme works with sellers and buyers of fluorescent lamps to recover and recycle fluorescent lamps, generated from the industrial, commercial and institutional sector ().
 The programme, developed with financial support from the Ontario Ministry of Environment, is administered by the Recycling Council of Ontario (RCO) and operates on a voluntary basis.
 Distributors that participate in the programme pay an annual fee based on gross sales, which cover part of the cost of the programme.

 Canada: The Switch the 'Stat programme administered by the Heating, Refrigeration and Air Conditioning Institute of Canada (HRAI) with the support of the Canadian Institute of Plumbing and Heating (CIPH), works with heating and cooling contractors and wholesalers to collect and recycle older mercury-containing and electronic thermostats, on behalf of industry ().
 The programme is funded by manufacturers and distributors of mercury-containing thermostats.

+Green or Environmentally preferable purchasing (EPP)

+EPP refers to the purchase of the least damaging products and services, in terms of environmental impact.
+EPP includes the purchase of products that have a lesser or reduced effect on human health and the environment when compared with competing products that serve the same purpose ().
+In the United States, the Northeast Waste Management Officials' Association (NEWMOA) has established the Interstate Mercury Education and Reduction Clearinghouse (IMERC) to support legislative mercury reduction efforts and to provide a central information source about products that contain mercury; IMERC maintains a Mercury-Added Products Database of national sales data submitted by manufacturers and distributors on mercury-added products sold in the 14 states that require such reporting ().

 Incentives and disincentives

 European Union: Directive 2006/66/EC prohibits the placing on the market of certain batteries containing mercury and promotes a high rate of collection and recycling of waste batteries and improvement in the environmental performance of all involved in the life-cycle of batteries and accumulators, including their recycling and disposal.
-Directive 2002/95/EC, also known as the RoHS Directive, restricts the use of, among others, mercury in electrical and electronic equipment.
+Directive 2002/95/EC on the restriction of the use of certain hazardous substances in electrical and electronic equipment, restricts the use of mercury, among others, in electrical and electronic equipment.
+The European chlor-alkali industry committed voluntarily to close or convert its mercury based plants by 2020.

 United States: Waste having a total mercury content greater than or equal to 260 mg/kg is subject to mercury recovery based on the Land Disposal Restrictions (40 CFR 268.40).